trywilco/wilco-docs/docs/upload-and-test/upload-using-cli-tool.md

 Download the executable according to the operating system you use:

-[Windows] [MacOS] [Linux]
+[Windows] [Mac] [Linux]

 The following arguments must be set:

 	--questFolder		Path to the quest folder.
 	--token		The creator token.
 See below for instructions how to generate this token.
 	--email		The user's email in Wilco.

 In addition the script supports two different modes:

 	--mode		once: upload and exit ; watch: waits for changes in the quest files and suggets to upload.

 To generate the creator token:
 1. Go to the [Quest Builder Utilities](https://app.wilco.gg/quest-builder-utils)